liflab/beepbeep-3-book/markdown/palettes/README.md

 [<c>15</c>]
 ```

 The result of the first path is straightforward; however, note the use of `text()` at the end of the path.
-This indicates to extract the textual content inside the last element.
+This is an instruction that extracts the textual content inside the last element.
 Hence, instead of returning `<d>123</d>` the expression simply returns `123`.
 It is important to know that `123` is not a `String` object; since the result of an XPath expression is always a collection of `XmlElement`s, the value is encased in a special descendant of this class, called `TextElement`.
 The textual value that this element contains can be queried using method `toString()`.

 The meaning of the second path expression (`doc/a/b`) should be interpreted as: "get all the elements named `<b>` that are inside an element named `<a>`, itself inside an element named `<doc>`".
 There are indeed two such elements in the input document, but note that the two `<b>`'s do not need to have the same parent `<a>`.